 How to Tell if A Canadian Visa Site is Legitimate

-We all know that with every legitimate Canadian Visa site out there, there are thousands of masterful scam artists who will take any opportunity to steal valuable time, money and the dreams of hopeful Canada immigration applicants, but how can you tell if your chosen consultant or agency is fake or real?
+We all know that with every legitimate Canadian Visa site out there, there are thousands of masterful scam artists who will take any opportunity to steal valuable time, money, and the dreams of hopeful Canadian immigration applicants, but how can you tell if your chosen consultant or agency is fake or real?

 We’d like to give you the tools you need to be able to tell the difference between what is a scam and what is real and to encourage anyone who suspects that they are being tricked or misrepresented, to report this to the Canadian government.
 So let's take a closer look at some of your concerns and how to address them when deciding on whether or not you need an immigration representative and, if so, how to be sure that you have chosen the right agency or consultant to handle your Canadian Visa application.